jjkirn/Autoruns-Powershell/README.md

 # Autoruns-Powershell

-===This project is based on several items:
+## This project is based on several items:

-A Windows 7 Pro instance that runs scrips periodically
+### Windows 7 Pro instance that runs scrips periodically

----This computer should have at least PowerShell 5.1 installed and Remoting enabled.
+#### This computer should have at least PowerShell 5.1 installed and Remoting enabled.

 A directory C:/sysinternals with the following tools installed at C:/sysinternals/autoruns/...
-* 1.2.1 - Microsoft Sysinternals Autoruns
+* 1.2.a - Microsoft Sysinternals Autoruns
 * 1.3 - A directory C:/ with the following folders created:
 * 1.3.1 - C:/ar_archive
 * 1.3.2 - C:/ar_baseline